auth0/docs/articles/applications/guides/remove-application-dashboard.md

 # Remove an Application using the Dashboard

+This guide will show you how to remove an application using Auth0's Dashboard.

 1. Navigate to the [Application Settings](${manage_url}/#/applications/${account.clientId}/settings), and scroll to the end of the page.

-2. Locate the *Danger Zone* section, and click the **Delete Application** button.
+2. Locate the *Danger Zone* section, and click **Delete Application**.

-3. Once you click the button, a pop-up window will ask you to confirm the action.
+3. Confirm the action in the pop-up that appears by clicking **Yes, delete application**.
 Once confirmed, this operation cannot be undone.
-To permanently remove the application, click **Yes, delete application**.